-A patella dislocation can happen for the following reasons:
+A patella dislocation or knee dislocation can happen for the following reasons:

 If you think you have dislocated your kneecap, your doctor will conduct a physical examination, and check for tenderness and range of motion.
 He will then put the kneecap back in place by applying pressure to the area.